 Call ahead for Boat Shop hours.

-It is anticipated that early fall 2012 will see the beginning of construction of the 160 seat Centre for the Arts.
-Already many outdoor music and performance events utilizing both our Outdoor Stage and Waterfront Deck are being planned.
+It is anticipated that summer 2014 will see the opening of the 160 seat Centre for the Arts.
+Already many outdoor music and performance events utilizing both our Outdoor Stage and Waterfront Deck are being considered.
 Check out our Events page for further details.

 Creamery Square is heritage, culture, entertainment & community.
 All we’re missing is you!